Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/README.md

 * Connect a parameterized kernel into a graph, exposing the parameter for runtime updates.
 * Simulate a graph containing runtime parameters with AI Engine simulator (aiesimulator).
 * Build an system with AI Engine kernels and PL kernels, plus PS code to control their execution.
-* Use Adaptive Data Flow (ADF) API or XRT API (C or C++) to control graph execution and RTP operations.
+* Use XRT API to control graph execution and RTP operations.
-* Use OpenCL API or C version XRT API or C++ version XRT API to control PL kernel execution.
+* Use XRT API to control PL kernel execution.
 * Verify the system by HW co-simulation and running in hardware.

 ## Steps

-**Step 1**: Integrate a kernel with a scalar runtime parameter into a graph.
-Demonstrate how to use OpenCL API to control PL kernels execution.
+**Step 1**: Integrate a kernel with a synchronous scalar runtime parameter into a graph.
 See details in [Synchronous Update of Scalar RTP](./step1_sync_scalar.md).

 **Step 2**: Mark the runtime parameter for asynchronous updates and observe the effect this has on a simulation.
 See details in [Asynchronous Update of Scalar RTP](./step2_async_scalar.md).

 **Step 3**: Design a filter and change the array of filter coefficients at runtime, observing a change in the filter behavior.
-Use OpenCL API to control PL kernels exectuion.
 See details in [Asynchronous Update of Array RTP](./step3_async_array.md).

-**Step 4**:  Demonstrate how to control graph execution by ADF API and XRT API (C version).
-And how to use the XRT API (C Version) to control the PL kernels.
+**Step 4**: Demonstrate how to control graph execution by XRT API.
 See details in [Asynchronous Update of Array RTP for AI Engine Kernel](./step4_async_aie_array.md).

 **Step 5**: Update the AI Engine kernel with an asynchronous RTP `inout` port.
-Demonstrate how to use the Adaptive Data Flow (ADF) API and the XRT API (C++ Version) to control graph execution and RTP reads.
-Use the C++ version of the XRT API to control the PL kernels.
+Demonstrate how to use the XRT API to control graph execution and RTP reads.
 See details in [Asynchronous Array RTP Update and Read for AI Engine Kernel](./step5_async_array_update_read.md).

 __Note:__ In this tutorial, a Makefile is provided.
 If make commands exist, you just need to run them.
 Detailed commands are also shown to better illustrate the concepts.
 You can run these commands manually.